 Cambodia is rising out of a history marred by conflict and unrest.
 For the past two decades Cambodia has experienced rapid economic growth.
 However, despite strong growth, poverty remains a fundamental issue for the country with a majority of the population living on less than $2 a day.

 The main drivers of the economy, agriculture, the garment industry, tourism and construction have provided increasing revenues for the country.
-However with the youngest population in Southeast Asia – 50% are younger than 25 years of age – there is a lack of productive skills and inadequate employment for the current and emerging workforce.
-The result is that many struggle to make a living with the effects particularly pronounced for women and those living in rural areas.
+For the youngest population in Southeast Asia – 70% of Cambodian population of 15 million is younger than 30 years of age – the productive skills and adequate employment remain problematic.
+Millions of young working people have migrated for work to other countries.

 With Cambodia now firmly in the tourism and development spotlight, careful planning and regulation of these activities will be important to avoid negative impact to the environment and the natural resources on which many people depend.